wsierakowski/heyka/_sample-blog-local-repo/tutorials/2015-09-17_couchdb-primer-part-1-the-basics/extended.md

 ---
 ### 1.2 Key/Value stores vs Document database

-**Key/Value** is the simplest type of NoSQL databagses where data is stored as hash table / associative array.
+**Key/Value** is the simplest type of NoSQL databases where data is stored as hash table / associative array.
 The key uniquely identifies each record, the values can be strings, numbers or more complex structures.

 Popular examples: Redis, Memcache, DynamoDB